methics/mobileid-signature-verifier/README.md

 Refer to the simplified examples used in the main method of the class `ch.swisscom.mid.verifier.MobileIdCmsVerifier`.
 The verifier sample main method will ouput the following details:

-* Print result of the certificate path validation against trust anchor (truststore) incl. an OCSP check
+* Print Issuer/SubjectDN/SerialNumber of all x509 certificates that can be found
 * Print x509 certificate details (i.e. SerialNumber, SubjectDN, Issuer, Validity Date)
 * Print the user's unique Mobile ID SerialNumber
 * Print the Signed Data, which should be equal to the origin DTBS Message
 * Print result of the signature verification on the SignerInformation object
+* Print result of the certificate path validation against trust anchor (truststore) incl. an OCSP check

 ###### Code snippet from the main method example
 ```java